 According to the Australian Guide to Healthy Eating, a serve of milk is 1 cup or 250mL.
-The majority of flavoured milks are sold in serve sizes much larger and are often consumed as a single portion.
-The largest single portion of flavoured milk surveyed was 750ml in a number of flavours.
+The majority of flavoured milks are sold in much larger serving sizes and are often consumed as a single portion.
+The largest single serving of flavoured milk surveyed was 750ml in a number of flavours.
 This is equivalent to having 3 serves of milk, 3 times the amount recommended by the Australian Dietary Guidelines.

-TIP: Choose the smallest serve size, anything more than 250mL is more than what you need.
+TIP: Choose the smallest serving size, anything more than 250mL is more than you need.

 LiveLighter's findings showed that flavoured milks are cleverly marketed to appeal to a number of audiences and largely reliant on selling the health benefits of milk.

 Its true, milk drinks do offer health benefits.

 Plain milk contains nutrients for good health, such as protein, calcium, zinc, vitamin A, vitamin D, iodine and vitamin B12.
 The analysis shows however that these claims are disguising what is essentially sugar, flavourings and sometimes caffeine added to plain milk.

 Overwhelmingly the majority of flavoured milks available are sold in serving sizes that are too big to be part of a healthy diet and therefore contribute far too much added sugar.

 Milk and milk products are an important part of a healthy diet and many people don’t consume enough serves for good health.
 Flavoured milks can be an acceptable option when struggling to get enough milk products into you or your families diet and options exist with very little added sugar as food manufacturers reformulate to address our growing concern about sugar in the diet.